-Plagiarism happens when a student
+Plagiarism happens when a student:

-- uses a source's ideas or content without quoting and citing.

-- uses ideas or content from a peer.

-- gives his or her work to another student.

-• submits work from a prior semester or another class.
+- uses a source's ideas or content without quoting and citing. - uses ideas or content from a peer. - gives their work to another student. - submits work from a prior semester or another class. - uses unedited AI-generated text and represents it as entirely their own work.